Feature Overview

 Overwrite: During a sync task, if an INSERT or UPDATE statement has a primary key conflict with the data in the target database, the data in the target database will be overwritten by the inserted or updated data in the source database.

-The basic unit of the sync service is one-way sync.
-During configuration, you can choose to use data definition language (DDL) or data manipulation language (DML) for sync.
+The basic sync service is one-way sync.
+When configuring a sync task, you can choose to sync data definition language (DDL) or data manipulation language (DML) operations.
 By combining one-way sync tasks, you can customize various complex topologies.

-In a complex topology, technical measures will be used for DML operations to avoid data loop.
-However, for DDL, the data sync service will check for loop during configuration to avoid forming DDL loop.
+In a complex topology, technical measures will be used for DML operations to avoid a data loop.
+For DDL operations, the data sync service will perform the loop check during configuration to avoid forming any DDL loop.

 Two-way sync